dimasma0305/My-CTF-Challenges/README.md

 | ★★★★ | Hard       |
 | ★★★★★| Insane     |

+Each fulfilled criterion adds one star to the challenge's rating.

+## Challenge Criteria:

+### 1. Multifaceted Skills Needed ★:
+**Description:** The challenge demands expertise in various areas such as cryptography, reverse engineering, binary exploitation, web security, and forensic analysis.
+You'll need a diverse skill set to crack it.

+### 2. Complex Code/Payload/Bypass or Obfuscated Code/Payload/Bypass ★:
+**Description:** The challenge involves intricate code, payload, or bypass mechanisms, testing advanced reverse engineering skills.
+Unconventional encryption methods or payload structures may be used, adding an extra layer of complexity.

+### 3. Multiple Steps of Complexity ★:
+**Description:** The challenge should consist of multiple intricate steps or stages, each requiring a high level of skill and understanding of different security concepts.

+### 4. Dynamic Elements and Updates ★:
+**Description:** The challenge includes dynamic elements that change during the competition or requires adapting to frequent updates.
+This could involve a shifting attack surface, changing encryption keys.

+### 5. Hidden Attack Vectors or Non-Traditional Attack Vectors ★:
+**Description:** The challenge incorporates hidden or non-traditional attack vectors not immediately apparent.
+You'll need to think outside the box, exploiting uncommon vulnerabilities or using unconventional ways to interact with the system.

+Remember, each fulfilled criterion adds one star to the challenge's difficulty.

-If you see a star with one or more unfilled stars "☆", that indicates the challenge might be easier than expected due to unintended solutions.
-For example, if the star rating is "★☆☆☆" it was initially intended to be a hard challenge, but during the competition, it has unitended solution, making it much easier than anticipated.
+If you see a star with one or more unfilled stars "☆," it indicates the challenge might be easier than expected due to unintended solutions.
+For example, a rating of "★☆☆☆" initially intended to be hard but has unintended solutions, making it much easier than anticipated.
+Good luck!

 ## Techcompfest 2023